sofia-dominguezc/MNIST-diffusion/README.md

 ## Usage

-All commands will automatically download the data into a `data/` folder.
-All examples show here work without additional preparation.
+All examples show here work without additional preparation and will download the data into a `data/` folder by default.

 ### Generate synthetic images using pre-trained models